jmuoghalu/EECS448_P2PCheckers/documentation/bugList.md

 - The "Exit" button on the game's ending screen is not able to close the server connection.

 - The game board sometimes will not be positioned symmetrically within the application window.

+- The "Exit" button only closes the JFrame, and is not ending the Checkers program correctly.